WasmEdge/WasmEdge/docs/book/en/src/dev/rust.md

 ## Further readings

-* [Bindgen and rustwasmc](rust/bindgen.md) shows how to use the rustwasmc toolchain to compile Rust functions into WebAssembly bytecode programs that can be easily called by external applications.
+* [Access OS services via WASI](rust/wasi.md) shows how the WebAssembly program can access the underlying OS services, such as file system and environment variables.
 * [Tensorflow](rust/tensorflow.md) shows how to create Tensorflow-based AI inference applications for WebAssembly using the WasmEdge TensorFlow Rust SDK.
 * [Networking socket](rust/networking.md) shows how to create networking applications for WebAssembly using the WasmEdge networking socket Rust SDK.
 * [Command interface](rust/command.md) shows how to create native command applications for WebAssembly using the Wasmedge command interface Rust SDK.
+* [Bindgen and rustwasmc](rust/bindgen.md) shows how to use the `rustwasmc` toolchain to compile Rust functions into WebAssembly, and then pass complex call parameters to the function from an external host application.